Polarella: Distinctive characteristics

 The only extant members of the Suessiales order are the members of the genera Symbiodinium and Polarella.
 These closely related genera can be distinguished by the contrasts between their life histories and distributions as discussed by Montresor et al. (1999).
 Species of Symbiodinium have a life history stage that is coccoid and is an endosymbiont of various invertebrates, and is distributed throughout the oceans in the tropical and subtropical regions.
 Furthermore, the theca of Symbiodinium species is arranged in series of seven latitudinal plates during its flagellated, motile life stage.
 In contrast, Polarella glacialis does not act as an endosymbiont, and is instead free living in polar regions.
 Also distinct from Symbiodinium species, the theca of Polarella has plates in nine latitudinal series.
 Polarella is also closely related to the extinct genus Umbriadinium, as they have both been placed in the same subfamily Umbriadinioideae.
 The cysts of the two genera are very similar morphologically, but can be differentiated based on the smaller diameter of Polarella cysts.
 Additionally, fossils of Umbriadinium are distributed within warm waters, while Polarella is present in freezing polar waters.

 Fossil history

 The fossil history applicable to Polarella is in relation to its ability to form cysts as discussed by Palliani and Riding (2003).
-While it is thought that Polarella lost its ability to form cysts that are fossilisable in the early Jurassic period, it is important to note that cysts from this genus have been closely tied to fossils of cysts from extinct dinoflagellates of the Suessiaceae family.
+While it is thought that Polarella lost its ability to form cysts that are fossilisable in the early Jurassic period, cysts from this genus have been closely tied to fossils of cysts from extinct dinoflagellates of the Suessiaceae family.
 These fossilized cysts are thought to be from the Triassic and Jurassic periods.
 It was through the grouping of fossilized cysts having a series of seven to ten latitudinal plates that the order Suessiales was created.